 Turbidity sensor: Measures the clarity of water.
 High turbidity often indicates the presence of suspended solids, which can carry pollutants or pathogens.

-Nutrient Levels (Nitrates, Phosphates): Excess nutrients from agricultural runoff can lead to eutrophication, causing harmful algal blooms and oxygen depletion.
+Nutrient Levels (Nitrates, Phosphates): Too many nutrients from farm runoff can cause eutrophication.
+This leads to harmful algal blooms and less oxygen.

 Temperature: Water temperature affects the solubility of oxygen and the metabolism of aquatic organisms.